M66B/FairEmail/docs/FAQ-sv-rSE.md

 **Important**: on some Android versions / devices it is necessary to enable *Show popups while running in background* in the additional permissions of the Android app settings of the OpenKeychain app.
 Without this permission the draft will be saved, but the OpenKeychain popup to confirm/select might not appear.

-FairEmail will send the [Autocrypt](https://autocrypt.org/) header for use by other email clients, but only for signed and encrypted messages because too many email servers have problems with the often long Autocrypt header.
-Note that the most secure way to start an encrypted email exchange is by sending signed messages first.
+FairEmail kommer att skicka [Autocrypt](https://autocrypt.org/) header för användning av andra e-postklienter, men bara för signerade och krypterade meddelanden eftersom för många e-postservrar har problem med det långa Autocrypt header.
+Observera att det säkraste sättet att starta ett krypterat e-postutbyte är genom att skicka signerade meddelanden först.
 Received Autocrypt headers will be sent to the OpenKeychain app for storage on verifying a signature or decrypting a message.

 All key handling is delegated to the OpenKey chain app for security reasons.
 This also means that FairEmail does not store PGP keys.